 When your rental is insufficient to cover your costs.

-The rental market in Malaysia may not be as competitive as other countries.
-You could be hard pressed to find a positive cash flow with the prices of affordable housing rocketing through the roof.
-However, with the uptrend of housing prices, a surge in the rental market is to be expect.
-If you are planning to purchase a property to be rented out, don’t forget to utilize our Home Loan Calculator to visualise your monthly installments and other entry costs involved you’re your property purchase.
-With good research and a good personal finance management, the rental market might just be up your alley.
+The rental market in Malaysia may not be as competitive as in other countries.
+You could be hard-pressed to find a positive cash flow with the prices of affordable housing rocketing through the roof.
+However, with the uptrend of housing prices, a surge in the rental market is to be expected.
+If you are planning to purchase a property to be rented out, don’t forget to utilize our Home Loan Calculator to visualise your monthly instalments and other entry costs involved you’re your property purchase.
+With good research and good personal finance management, the rental market might just be up your alley.